lllyasviel/style2paints/V5_preview/README.md

 [2] We thank all authors of all those amazing SD pre-trained weights!
 Many initial layer weights are from different fine-tuned and dreambrooth models.

+# Value Code

+As a human-centric research project, Style2Paints promises that, in the future, we will put equal time and efforts to improve both the Alice and Dorothy methods.
+The project will always be focused on enhancing human artists, rather than generating random contents.

 # Discussion Thread

 [Here](https://github.com/lllyasviel/style2paints/issues/205) is a discussion thread.
 [Here](https://twitter.com/lvminzhang) is a Twitter thread.